ralfoan/SECODA/README.md

 # SECODA
 Anomaly detection with SECODA for the R environment.
 SECODA is a general-purpose unsupervised non-parametric anomaly detection algorithm for datasets containing numerical and/or categorical attributes.

-## Version
+## A. Version
 SECODA version 0.5.4 - 20200228

-## A. FILES
+## B. FILES
 This project includes several types of files:
 * SECODA implementations for R (see below)
 * Example datasets and code (run the code in "Examples.R")
 * Publications, Help/Description files, version information and links to other resources

-## B. SECODA SOFTWARE
+## C. SECODA SOFTWARE
 This project contains several implementations of SECODA:
-1. The regular SECODA as a code file that can be executed by R
+1. The regular SECODA as a code file that can be executed by R.
-1. The regular SECODA as an R package that can be installed in the R environment
+1. The regular SECODA as an R package that can be installed in the R environment.
 1. The SECODA base R version as a code file, which runs more slowly than the regular implementation (but does not need the data.table package).
 The results are identical to the regular version.
 Note, however, that this base R version does not offer all options.

 This software should be regarded as a beta version, and as such will undoubtedly still contain bugs.